Terms of Service

 DEADLINES AND AD SUBMISSION

-- The deadline for booking and submission of ads is always at midday, 7 days prior to the publication date.
+- The deadline for bookings and submission of ads is midday, 7 days prior to the publication date.
 For avoidance of doubt, our deadlines always fall on a Friday unless otherwise communicated to you via email.
 Ads must be submitted as a high-res PDF or in TIFF format.

-- If we are creating your ad, the deadline is also always at midday, 7 days prior to the publication date.
+- If we are creating your ad, the deadline for artwork submission is midday, 7 days prior to the publication date.
 Please submit your artwork (image, text etc) in a high quality format and in a timely manner to enable us to send you a proof.

 - Your ad will be placed in the paper at our discretion.
-We endeavour to move ads around the paper to optimise reader engagement.
-This is a time-tested approach that has proven to bring a better result to our advertisers.
+Although we do acknowledge requests, we reserve the right to move ads around the paper at our discretion to optimise reader engagement.
+This is a time-tested approach that has proven to bring the best result to our advertisers.

 - Advertising space booked by a client cannot be transferred or on-sold to a 3rd party client.
 All additional advertising sales for 3rd party clients are to be referred to Devonport Publishing.

-- Before the booking deadline: You can cancel or postpone your ad placement anytime before the booking deadline (see above for deadline details).
+- You can cancel or postpone your ad placement up to 48 hours before the booking deadline.

-- After the booking deadline: You will be charged the full amount for any cancellation after the booking deadline (see above for deadline details), or for material not received by the deadline that results in the advertising not being able to be printed.
+- You will be charged the full amount for any cancellations that are made within 48 hours prior to the booking deadline or any cancellations made after the booking deadline, or for material not received by the deadline that results in the advertising not being able to be printed.

 - Cancellation of discounted packages will incur a 30% penalty of the remaining period of the contract.

-- All invoices are due NET-7 days after the billing date.
+- All invoices are due NET-7 days after the billing date unless otherwise requested via email.

-- Invoices are generated on a per edition/insertion basis.
+- Invoices are generated on a monthly basis for ads taken within the month.

 GENERAL TERMS & CONDITIONS FOR ADVERTISEMENTS & NOTICES